easton-chen/GaytaCat/readme.md

-this document only for studying
+this document is only for studying